Skip to main content

 Laboratory-based sessions

-Lab sessions develop advanced research methodologies and ensure competency in using an array of complex techniques applicable to cancer and molecular diagnostics, specifically, analytical techniques and pathobiology of cancer, are laboratory focused modules which make full use of the life science research facilities at the NHC, which include dedicated microbiology, tissue culture, bio-imaging and fermentation laboratories.
+Lab sessions develop advanced research methodologies and ensure competency in using an array of complex techniques applicable to cancer and molecular diagnostics, specifically, analytical techniques and pathobiology of cancer, are laboratory focused modules which make full use of the life science research facilities at the NHC, which include dedicated microbiology, tissue culture, bio-imaging, molecular biology and clinical biochemistry laboratories.

 Data analysis and visualisation software and computing facilities, capable of both statistical and bioinformatic analysis, are integrated into the lecture, seminar and laboratory sessions.